t-sekai/cse15l-lab-reports/lab-report-1-week-1/lab-report-1-week-1.md

 ## Copying Files with *scp*

-If we want to copy a file from your local computer to the remote server (or vice versa), we need to use the *scp* instead of the *cp*, which only works in the same system.
+If you want to copy a file from your local computer to the remote server (or vice versa), you will need to use the *scp* instead of the *cp*, which only works in the same system.

 ```bash
 scp <source file/dir> <destination file/dir>